Go Back

 When your hair stands up during a thunderstorm, it could mean lightning is about to strike your location.
 If you ever feel this sensation, take cover immediately.

-Milliseconds before a lightning strike, negative ions from a cloud reach down toward the Earth, causing a positive charge to reach up from multiple points on the ground, typically from metal objects or high points.
+Milliseconds before a lightning strike, negative ions from a cloud descend toward Earth, causing a positive charge to build at multiple points on the ground, typically at metal objects or high points.
 These are called "positive streamers."

 This illustration shows how lightning reaches out with negative ions (blue) and eventually makes contact with positive streamers (red) from the ground (NOAA)